ZOOM CLASS / WEBINAR

 ATTEND THIS CLASS FROM YOUR COMPUTER

-THERAPEUTICALLY DESIGNED FOR JUVENILES AND THEIR PARENTS AND INDIVIDUAL ADULTS NEEDING A MORE INTENSIVE PROGRAM FOR THEFT
+THERAPEUTICALLY DESIGNED FOR JUVENILES AND THEIR PARENTS AND INDIVIDUAL ADULTS NEEDING A MORE INTENSIVE PROGRAM FOR ALCOHOL AND SUBSTANCE ABUSE ISSUES

-Repeat Offender Petty Theft is a powerful seminar utilizing a variety of learning activities and experiential techniques to reach juveniles and their parents and individual adults dealing with repeat theft issues.
+Intensive Alcohol Drug Program is a powerful seminar utilizing a variety of learning activities and experiential techniques to reach juveniles and their parents struggling with substance abuse issues and adult offenders needing more than a one-day program.

-By identifying and addressing the developmental needs of clients exhibiting patterns of high-risk behavior, the program teaches juveniles and adults to become responsible for their own thoughts, feelings and actions.
-Participating families and adults are given the opportunity to practice skills which lead to lasting attitude change, easily transferable to school, work, home, peer and social structures.
-Parental involvement in the program is key to the success of the adolescent client.
+By identifying and addressing the developmental needs of clients exhibiting patterns of high-risk behavior, the Intensive Alcohol Drug Program teaches participants to become responsible for their own thoughts, feelings, and actions.
+Participating families and adults are given the opportunity to practice skills which lead to lasting attitude changes, easily transferable to school, home, work, peer and social structures.
+Parental involvement is important to the success of the adolescent client.
 The parenting component instructs parents on specific parental and familial issues in a confidential group setting.

-Repeat Offender Petty Theft Program adheres to the philosophy that many behavioral problems are consistent with the client's beliefs about themselves and their surroundings.
+Intensive Alcohol Drug Program adheres to the philosophy that many substance usage issues are consistent with the client's belief about themselves and surroundings.
 Self-defeating behaviors often result from thoughts generated from core beliefs and feelings.
-Offending clients often isolate and distance themselves from their family and social structures and tend to identify with peers who support their self-defeating behaviors.
-The highly structured techniques used in this program assist clients in identifying their core beliefs and provides them with the nurturing support and mentoring necessary to change negative behavior.
-Using a number of techniques from counseling modalities, the program is designed to reach the resistant client, assist them in identifying motives for offending behavior and teach healthy, socially acceptable behaviors.
+Clients involved with alcohol or other drugs often create an environment that is isolating, distancing themselves from their families and social structures and tend to identify with peers who are supportive of their self-defeating behaviors.
+The highly structured techniques used in this program assist clients not only in identifying their core beliefs, but also in providing them with the nurturing support and mentoring necessary to change negative behavior.
+The two day program uses techniques from a number of counseling modalities designed to reach the resistive client, raise the client's awareness of the motives for acting out particular behaviors and offers positive alternatives to those behaviors.

 Parenting Skills Program